OpenWaterFoundation/owf-data-co-municipalities/README.md

 * **Website_Flag** -- data status of Website values; see more detail below
 * **Comment** -- any other information about the municipality

+#### Naming Conventions for OWF_ID ####
+The following naming conventions are used to create OWF_IDs.
+* Crk = Creek
+* Hls = Hills
+* Hts = Heights
+* Mt = Mount
+* Mtn = Mountain
+* Spgs = Springs
+* Vlg = Village
+* Vly = Valley
+* Ft = Fort

+#### Data Flags ####
-Each type of identifier also contains a data column of the same name with the word "Flag" added to the column name.
+For many data columns, a second column of the same name with the word "Flag" added to the column name is present.
 These columns are an indication of data status as it relates to missing data.
 The following conventions are used:
-* G = ID is a known/good value.
+* G = Value is a known/good value.
-* g = ID is an estimated (but good) value.
-The associated ID cell is also highlighted in yellow.
+* g = Value is an estimated (but good) value.
+The associated cell is also highlighted in yellow.
-* N = ID is not applicable for the municipality and a blank cell is expected.
+* N = Value is not applicable for the municipality and a blank cell is expected.
-* M = ID is known to be missing in original source and therefore a blank cell indicates that a value cannot be provided.
+* M = Value is known to be missing in original source and therefore a blank cell indicates that a value cannot be provided.
-* m = ID is estimated to be missing.
-The associated ID cell is also highlighted in gray.
+* m = Value is estimated to be missing.
+The associated cell is also highlighted in gray.
-* z = ID is unable to be confirmed.
+* z = Value is unable to be confirmed.
 A value is possible but cannot be confirmed one way or the other.
-The associated ID cell is also highlighted in orange.
+The associated cell is also highlighted in orange.
 * x = OWF has not made an attempt to populate the cell at this time.
 The value is missing because OWF has not attempted to find the value.
 The associated cell is also highlighted in black.

-* C = BNDSS_ID has been newly created based on BNDSS_ID naming conventions (applies to BNDSS IDs only)
+*Note that colors are visible only in xlsx files and not csv files.*

 Column names are taken from original sources if possible.
 For clarity and attribution, agency abbreviations may be added to the original column name.
 Column name length is not restricted, therefore, some data representations such as Esri shapefiles may contain truncated column names.
 In such cases, alternative formats such as GeoJSON are recommended.